Volcanoes for kids

 The dramatic scenery that the eruptions create can attract tourists and bring money to the area.

 Lava and ash provide valuable nutrients which make the soil very fertile for farming.
-For this reason many people choose to live near volcanoes.
-The heat and activity under and around a volcano can be turned into geothermal energy which provide locals with the energy they need for their homes.
+For this reason, many people choose to live near volcanoes.
+The heat and activity under and around a volcano can be turned into geothermal energy which provides locals with the energy they need for their homes.

 Weather Kids answers all your questions on Volcanoes.

 Volcanoes have incredible power.
 Read on for some awesome facts!

 Our interesting fun facts on Volcanoes will help you to learn the answers to these questions and more!

 Enjoy our awesome range of Earth facts for kids.
 Check out the cool trivia and have fun learning about some of our planet's most amazing features.